josalbert456/java_bundle/README.md

 NewLoader.java NewLoaderTest.java: a Java version of dofile in Lua or loadLib in c/c++, maybe more powerful, is it the base for RMI (Remote Method Invocation)?

 ReflectTest.java: an incidental practice of Reflection.
 Is it reflective stuff?

+TemplateTest.java: A template that accepts only subclasses of a certain BaseClass and throws Exception when class type unmatched